The 22 best kitchen essentials we tested in 2021 | CNN Underscored

 Read more from our testing of coffee grinders here.

 Between needing the caffeine yourself to power through preparing a holiday dinner for 20 and needing to satisfy your many guests’ coffee cravings, you’re bound to brew countless pots of coffee from Thanksgiving morning to New Year’s Day.
-Make sure you’re ready for the holiday season with the Braun KF6050WH BrewSense drip coffee maker, which can handle roasts ranging from light to dark, each one yielding a strong, delicious cup with no sediment thanks to the coffee maker’s gold tone filter.
+Make sure you’re ready for the holiday season with the Braun BrewSense drip coffee maker, which can handle roasts ranging from light to dark, each one yielding a strong, delicious cup with no sediment thanks to the coffee maker’s gold tone filter.
 The machine we tested was white, but it also comes in black, and it’s compact enough to fit under the cabinets in a smaller space compared to some of the more cumbersome machines we tested.
 That leaves more room on your counter for those holiday cookie and candy displays.

 Read more from our testing of drip coffee makers here.

 If you’re hosting Thanksgiving this year, then you know you’re going to need to coffee up your guests after they consume their last morsel of turkey, stuffing and the rest.
 And especially in a big family or group of friends, requests for truckloads of coffee are to be expected.
-But you can satisfy all the different taste buds of your guests by letting them use a single-serve coffee maker like the Breville-Nespresso VertuoPlus, which uses coffee pods.
+But you can satisfy all the different taste buds of your guests by letting them use a single-serve coffee maker like the Breville Nespresso VertuoPlus, which uses coffee pods.
 Using the pods during testing, we were guaranteed a great cup of coffee, with no guessing or experimenting with ground amount or timing needed.
-The pods accommodate five cup sizes — espresso (1.35-ounce), double espresso (2.7-ounces), gran lungo (5-ounces), coffee (8-ounces) and alto coffee (14-ounces).
+The pods accommodate five cup sizes — espresso (1.35 ounces), double espresso (2.7 ounces), gran lungo (5 ounces), coffee (8 ounces) and alto coffee (14 ounces).
 They also come in 27 flavor options; you don’t necessarily need to supply all 27 during your holiday party, but just imagine the joy on your coffee-loving guests’ faces if you did!

 Read more from our testing of single-serve coffee makers here.